The Soul Searchers (Canadian group): Career

 With things moving along for the group, Brooks got an offer to record for herself.
 Due to the band supposedly not being up to the task and lacking in experience, they did not get to play on the recording.
 A session took place in New York in 1966.
 According to Michel Ruppli's book on the Verve discography, on November 17th of that year, four songs were recorded with Harvey Brooks (no relation to Diane) who was producing at the time.
 The four songs on that date were "I Just Don't Know What To Do With Myself" / "In My Heart" (Verve 5036), and "Sometimes I Wonder" and "Into Something Good".
 The following year, on March 15, two more tracks, "Picture Me Gone" (Verve 5055) and "Say Something Nice To Me".
 Some of these tracks were not released.
 Diane Brooks did have "Picture Me Gone" bw "Sometimes I Wonder" released on Verve Forecast KF 5055 in 1967.
 The B side was composed by herself and Kennedy.
-In the Summer of 1967, members of the group did provide vocal backing for Mandala on their Soul Crusade album that was released on Atlantic Records.
+In mid-1967, members of the group did provide vocal backing for Mandala on their Soul Crusade album that was released on Atlantic Records.
 Also in that period, along with The Free Spirits and Tiny Tim, the group appeared at The Scene on the same bill as The Doors on various nights in May and June.

 At some stage Brooks had left the band after falling in love with a hairdresser, leaving Mercury to be the front man.

 Lonely Girl

-In spite of the group having played gigs in Canada and the US, they still hadn't secured a record deal.
+In spite of the group having played gigs in Canada and the US, they still had not secured a record deal.
 They did however manage to get the attention of a young producer called C. Nash.
 He had been coming along to their performances and wanted to record them.
 They had been playing in Detroit at the time when a session was set up around the middle of the night in a small spartan studio.
 After a few hours of rehearsal and arrangement, the recording session took place.
 The song "Lonely Girl" which was written by William "Mickey" Stevenson and Ivy Jo Hunter had been rejected by Motown.
 Later on, ten copies of the record were given to the group.
 They never saw Nash again and was no airplay or promotion.
-The single credited to Eric Mercury & The Soul Searchers would eventually become a very highly prized item among collectors, attracting some high prices.
-By the summer of 1968, the Soul Searchers were a very popular band in Canada with Mercury as the front man.
+The single credited to Eric Mercury & The Soul Searchers would eventually become a highly prized item among collectors, attracting some high prices.
+By mid-1968, the Soul Searchers were a popular band in Canada with Mercury as the front man.
 It was when they were playing in Halifax that he made a decision to leave the band.